 The G700 program was so exciting because of the people involved and the opportunity to galvanize a team to do something they have never done before.
 I wanted to do more of that and knew I could find it at Boom.

 There are a number of supersonic programs in the works right now, but Boom has the right business model.
 Blake and the leadership team understand that aircraft design is an iterative process.
 Strategically, I was impressed with the decision to design, build, test, and fly an experimental aircraft like XB-1 for the ultimate betterment of Overture, the supersonic airliner.
 I wanted to be part of that.

 What are you focused on currently in your role?

 Right now, it’s two-pronged.
-We’re focused on building the best and brightest engineering organization and setting the right configuration for Overture so we can move through the aircraft design process.
+We’re focused on building the best and brightest engineering organization and designing the Overture aircraft.

 I believe in as small as possible command & control, so we can empower leaders and employees throughout the organization to effectively act as responsible leaders and owners of their discipline.
 The engineering leadership will be responsible for the resource, output, budget, and team for their specific discipline.

 Why is now the time for a new era of supersonic flight?

 One of the responses, from the COVID shutdown, is that people are evaluating how they spend their time.
 They are taking time to see the world a little differently.
 We have the opportunity to provide less flying time to see more of the world.
 By reducing flight times between continents, via supersonic flight, people are able to travel further.

 Experiencing new cultures, making more connections interpersonally, and being an ambassador for your culture makes human connections that tie the world closer together.
 We, at Boom, see the opportunity to bring together the technology advancements, since the Concorde, for a commercially viable supersonic civilian aircraft.